 Note that team leaders are not admins, and have no ability to add content to the site.
 The team leader role does not have access to the backend of WordPress or any admin functions inside the site.

 The teams feature is a great option when you want to market and sell your content to corporations or businesses.
 Here are two examples of when you might want to use this feature:

 - Corporate training, a single representative from a company purchases access to a program, then creates unique logins for "X" numbers of their team members/employees.

 - Classroom education resources, a single representative from a school or organization purchases access to a program or course, then adds each student to give them access.

 Every team is set up by you, as the site admin, with a specified number of spots (you can always change this number at any time).
-When a team license is purchased, there is a designated leader (also called a "parent user" or "team admin").
+When a team license is purchased, there is a designated leader.
 This leader has the ability to decide who is added to their team.

 For more resources on how this feature can improve your membership site, feel free to review these two articles:

 What a Team setup looks like on your site:

 A typical selling and onboarding sequence for bulk course enrollment looks like this: